McDonough overcomes illness to become Grand Champion Showman

 “Being selected to attend the Governor’s Charity Steer Show is a huge honor,” said Ethan.
 “I am very proud to be able to have someone show my steer to his best ability and have fun while doing it.
 Michael McDonough is my celebrity and his story is simply amazing.”

-After two weeks in the U of I PICU, he then spend nine weeks in the burn/trauma unit at the hospital.
+After two weeks in the UI PICU, he then spent nine weeks in the burn/trauma unit at the hospital.
 Complications of the syndrome caused Michael to undergo a very special tracheal resection surgery at Massachusetts General Hospital in Boston earlier this year.

 The annual Governor’s Charity Steer Show raises money each year for the Ronald McDonald House Charities of Iowa.
 Despite this year’s months of uncertainty, the Iowa cattle industry and supporters came together for the 38th annual event.
 This year’s show raised more than $254,000 and included 23 steers, the Iowa youth who raised them, and celebrity show persons.